Do the Rich Also Cry? Find out in Mia Oma’s “Twisted”! It’s #LiterallyWhatsHot!

 Yup, I know.
 That list ticks right for everyone in the world.
 Go get the book already!

 Twisted is that book that gets your juices flowing.
-Need a chill pill or something to devour on a cold day when your “weather for two” message flops with your f
+Need a chill pill or something to devour on a cold day when your “weather for two” message flops with your friend with benefits significant other?
+Mia Oma’s Twisted will serve your purpose (whatever it is) excellently well.

 A copy’s been made available specially for you.
 Just click here to get it from the Okadabooks app.